-Monster typhoon barrels closer to north Philippines, China
+Ferocious typhoon slams into northeastern Philippines

 “It was busy earlier in the hardware store and people were buying wood, nails, tin wire, plywood and umbrellas,” said Benjamin Banez, who owns a three-story hotel where workers were busy hammering up wooden boards to protect glass panels.

 A super typhoon wrought heavy damage to Banez’s hotel and the rest of Cagayan in 2016.
-“We’re praying that there will be less damage this time, although we know that this one will be very strong,” Banez said.

 Ninia Grace Abedes abandoned her bamboo hut and hauled her four children to a school building serving as an emergency shelter.
 The 33-year-old laundrywoman said the 2016 typhoon blew away their hut, which they abandoned before the storm hit.